cylc/cylc-doc/src/overview.rst

    [runtime]
       [[model]]
           platform = hpc1  # Cylc 8
+          # (Platform hosts and job runner defined in global config).
       [[model_cleanup]]
           # Platforms can have the same hosts with different job runners.
           platform = hpc1_background